 Broadcasting the fun and camaraderie that your team is having helps job seekers to understand that your company values work-life balance and has an appetite for celebrating all types of achievements, big or small.

-The third great place for capturing compelling brand stories is linked to individual achievements, via personal career growth and recognition.
+The third great place for capturing compelling brand stories is linked to individual achievements, via personal career growth and employee recognition.
 As employees blossom at your company and take on bigger roles and responsibilities, why not encourage them to celebrate their promotions, internal transfers, or global moves to a new office with photos or stories?

 Stories like these are especially relevant for promotion on social media sites like LinkedIn, where employees are focused on building their own reputation and personal brand.

-Recognition is another important channel for gathering employee stories.
-After all, recognition is typically focused around your top performers, who should be the model citizens that future candidates look to you when understanding what it means to be a contributor at your company.
+Employee recognition is another important channel for gathering employee stories.
+After all, employee recognition is typically focused around your top performers, who should be the model citizens that future candidates look to you when understanding what it means to be a contributor at your company.

-When thinking about recognition programs, challenge yourself to make your program one that can be truly shareable.
+When thinking about employee recognition programs, challenge yourself to make your program one that can be truly shareable.
 In the webinar we talked about the experiential gifts for employees that we offer at Blueboard.
 Instead of rewarding top performers with cash or gift cards that are often kept quiet, we empower companies to reward their top employees with their choice of memorable, meaningful, and highly shareable experiences.

-Of the thousands of rewards to choose from in our catalog, employees get to pick from heart-pumping adventures like going skydiving for the first time, or joining a group for a whitewater rafting trip, to indulgent activities like zero-gravity float tanks or 5-star facials, to activities that fuel your creative side, like learning to sing or to throw pottery.
-Regardless of the employee's unique personality or interests, there’s a reward for everyone.
+Of the thousands of employee rewards to choose from in our catalog, employees get to pick from heart-pumping adventures like going skydiving for the first time, or joining a group for a whitewater rafting trip, to indulgent activities like zero-gravity float tanks or 5-star facials, to activities that fuel your creative side, like learning to sing or to throw pottery.
+Regardless of the employee's unique personality or interests, there’s are rewards for everyone.